kukuu/AGILITY/white-paper/architectural-solutions/cloud-computing/README.md

 Continuous delivery is a software development practice where code changes are automatically built, tested, and prepared for a release to production.
 It expands upon continuous integration by deploying all code changes to a testing environment and/or a production environment after the build stage.
 When continuous delivery is implemented properly, developers will always have a deployment-ready build artifact that has passed through a standardized test process.

-## Microservices

-The microservices architecture is a design approach to build a single application as a set of small services.
-Each service runs in its own process and communicates with other services through a well-defined interface using a lightweight mechanism, typically an HTTP-based application programming interface (API).
-Microservices are built around business capabilities; each service is scoped to a single purpose.
-You can use different frameworks or programming languages to write microservices and deploy them independently, as a single service, or as a group of services.

 ## Integration Approach

 In-house: dev and production